seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Change log 🪵</strong></summary>

+- **8 Mar 2023**
+  - Update to **OpenCore 0.9.0**
+  - Dropped support for BigSur (can use previous EFI versions if needed)
+    - removed BigSur kexts

+  - Enabled Thunderbold support (tested with OWC Thunderbolt Dock)
+  - Updated BIOS to F9
+  - Enabled AppleVTD

 - **21 Dec 2022**
   - Update to **OpenCore 0.8.7**
   - Enable/disable internal WiFi and bluetooth - `rename your chosen config.plist`
   - Moved to primarily booting Ventura 13.1 (using ethernet, not WiFi)
 - **14 Oct 2022**
   - Update to **OpenCore 0.8.5**
   - Enable internal WiFi and bluetooth in **EFI 2** - see Releases
   - Change of USB port mapping in **EFI 2** for internal bluetooth
 - **8 Sept 2022**
   - Update to **OpenCore 0.8.4**
   - Include SmallTree kext for BigSur (disabled for Monterey with MaxVersion value)